arcus-azure/arcus.messaging/docs/preview/03-Features/01-Azure/01-service-bus.md

 ```

 ### Custom message settlement
 When messages can't be matched to any of your custom registered message handlers, Arcus will dead-letter the message.
-When one of your message handlers fails to process a message, it will get abandoned and maybe only after a third try be dead-lettered.
+When one of your message handlers fails to process a message, it will get abandoned and only after the maximum number of redeliveries has been reached, the message will be dead-lettered.

 This settlement of received Azure Service Bus messages can also be customized by calling one of the Service Bus operations yourself via the message context.